Eldar-86/Google_API_Unsplash_API/README.md

 - Authenticate.py to authenticate and create a token for specific email address with allowed access.

 - Spreadsheet.py is accessing and updating the order spreadsheet, and it contains 5 functions: **1.** to check the status of order and return row number of the first incomplete order **2.** to update the status of the order after completion **3.** to collect and return values of incomplete orders (order#, year, make, model, trim as a list) for further process. **4.** to return number of runs by comparing the number of existing orders with number of completed orders.
-This file still needs handling if new order is added in a middle of spreadsheet, without any orders in between; perhaps update ***test_check_status()*** func to check if order # row True when Status row empty.

 - Drive.py is to manage folders and files on the drive.
 There are two functions: **1** creates folder named after the pending order number and returns the folder id **2** uploads photos from UnsplashAPI to the order# folder via BytesIO so to not take unnecessary memory or space